anydotcrypto/docs.any.sender/README.md

 * The [Core Client](./docs/coreClient/) is a light-weight wrapper around the API to take care of basic functionality of sending a transaction via any.sender.
 Use this client as a raw wrapper for the [API](./docs/API.md).

-* The [Experimental-Client](./docs/experimental-client/) takes care of deploying and managing a wallet contract on behalf of the signer.
+* The [Experimental Client](./docs/experimentalClient/) takes care of deploying and managing a wallet contract on behalf of the signer.
 It auto-deploys the wallet contract when the first transaction is issued & takes care of all replay protection.
 It currently supports our [MetaTx library](https://github.com/anydotcrypto/metatransactions/) and we plan to support Gnosis Safe.

 ## Quick guide on how to get started